© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of church and churchyard, 80m south east of The Ryes is a scheduled monument protected by Historic England under reference 1019664.
 View the official record →

-The remains of church and churchyard located 80 metres south-east of The Ryes is a medieval ecclesiastical site in Essex.
+Remains of church and churchyard, 80m south east of The Ryes is an ancient monument consisting of the archaeological traces of a medieval church and its associated burial ground located in Essex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019664.

 Remains of church and churchyard, 80m south east of The Ryes is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019664.